Saxon BIFF

 17. "Wheels of Steel/Demolition Alley" (12:52)

 Another excellent live disc from Biff and Co.
 I love Saxon live!
 Can't get enough of it.
-Biff's voice sounding a bit worn here and there on this disc, however.
+Biff's voice sounding slightly worn here and there on this disc, but otherwise a solid offering with a good mix of songs from Saxon's whole catalog.

 Saxon - Unleash the Beast (CMC International) 1997

-Hmm, not a terrible disc, but somehow not quite as good as "Dogs of War" or "Forever Free."
-Biff's voice sounds stronger than ever, though.
-Saxon recorded a song for the Judas Priest tribute around this time.
+This line-up of Saxon recorded a song for the Judas Priest tribute around this time.

 Altar of Eagles Saxon - Altar of the Eagles (Virgin) 1998